• info@al-dirassa.com

 • build more natural Arabic sentences;

-• analyze some religious or literary texts more accurately.
+• analyze certain religious or literary texts more accurately.

-To strengthen your foundations, you can start with our guide to learn Arabic online, review the Arabic alphabet or use our free Arabic books for beginners.
+To consolidate your foundations, you can consult our guide to learning Arabic online, review the Arabic alphabet or use our free Arabic books for beginners.

 Arabic relative pronouns require practice because they vary according to gender, number and sometimes grammatical case.
-A private Arabic tutor can help you choose the correct relative pronoun, correct your sentences and understand Arabic texts more clearly.
+An Arabic teacher can help you choose the correct relative pronoun, identify the relative clause, recognize the returning pronoun and better understand texts.

-At Al-Dirassa, you can follow online Arabic classes with personalized learning.
-These classes are suitable for adults, children, beginners and students who want to progress in Modern Standard Arabic or Quranic Arabic.
+At Al-Dirassa, you can take online Arabic courses with personalized support.
+These courses are suitable for adults, children, beginners and students who want to progress in Modern Standard Arabic, classical Arabic or Quranic Arabic.

 Free trial